 Sensitivity:

 Different weed species have varying levels of sensitivity to herbicides.
 Some weeds are susceptible to a particular herbicide, while others are more tolerant.
-For example, pigweed can be tolerant to 2,4-D compared to other broadleaf weeds.
+For example, Pigweed can be tolerant to 2,4-D compared to other broadleaf weeds.

 Mode of action: